Labyrinth of Versailles: Creation

 Each fountain was accompanied by a plaque on which the fable was printed, with verse written by Isaac de Benserade.
-It was from these plaques, Louis XIV’s son learned to read.
-In his Fables d'Ésope en quatrains, dont il y en a une partie au labyrinthe de Versailles de Benserade claims that, as well being the one to choose the fables, it was the King himself who had wanted a quatrain to describe each of them.
+It was from these plaques that Louis XIV's son learned to read.
+In his Fables d'Ésope en quatrains, dont il y en a une partie au labyrinthe de Versailles de Benserade claims that, as well as being the one to choose the fables, it was the King himself who had wanted a quatrain to describe each of them.

 Once completed in 1677 the labyrinth contained thirty-nine fountains with 333 painted metal animal sculptures.
 The water for the elaborate waterworks was conveyed from the Seine by the Machine de Marly, which used fourteen water-wheels driving 253 pumps, some of which worked at a distance of three-quarters of a mile.

 Layout

 The layout of the maze was unusual, as there was no central goal, and, despite the 5 m hedges, allowed glimpses ahead.
 Jean-Aymar Piganiol de La Force in his Nouvelle description du château et parc de Versailles et de Marly (1702) describes the labyrinth as a "network of allées bordered with palisades where it is easy to get lost."
 He continues: "At every turn you see a fountain decorated with delicate rocaille, and representing very simply a fable, the subject of which is indicated by a four-line inscription in gold letters on a bronze plate."

 Shortly after the labyrinth was completed, Perrault published a description in his Recueil de divers ouvrages en prose et en vers.
 "At each end of a path," he wrote, "and wherever they cross, there are fountains, so arranged that in whatever place one finds oneself, one sees always three or four and often six or seven of them at once.
 The basins of these fountains, all different in figure and design, are enriched with fine rock-work and rare shells and for ornamentation have different animals who represent the most charming fables of Aesop.
 These animals are so well made and lifelike that they seem to be still in the action that they depict; one can even say that they in some way speak the words that the fable attributes to them, since the water that they spout forth at one another seems not only to give them life and action, but serves them also as a voice to express their passions and their thoughts."